This post was published in Doors & Hardware

 First, a temperature-rise door is a fire-rated door which limits the heat transfer through the door for a period of 30 minutes.
 Temperature rise ratings indicate the maximum rise above ambient temperature on the non-fire side of the door, and are listed for 250, 450, or 650 degrees Fahrenheit.
 The 250-degree temperature-rise door is the most restrictive because it limits the heat transfer to only 250 degrees for a 30-minute period.
 A typical hollow metal door would reach approximately 1400 degrees Fahrenheit in the same time period.

 The International Building Code (IBC) requires fire door assemblies in interior exit stairways and ramps and exit passageways to have a maximum transmitted temperature rise of not more than 450 degrees Fahrenheit above ambient at the end of 30 minutes of standard fire test exposure.
 There is an exception for buildings equipped throughout with an automatic sprinkler system installed in accordance with the code – the limit on maximum transmitted temperature rise does not apply to these buildings.
-This requirement is found in section 716.5.5 of the 2015 and 2012 editions of the code; in the 2009 and 2006 editions it is in section 715.4.4, and in the 2003 edition the applicable section is 715.3.4.
+This requirement is found in Section 7220.127.116.11 of the 2021 and 2018 editions of the code and Section 716.5.5 of the 2015 and 2012 editions; in the 2009 and 2006 editions it is in Section 715.4.4.

 For temperature-rise doors, the label will state whether the door complies with the 250-, 450- or 650-degree limitation on heat transfer.
 NFPA 80 states that when the temperature transmission rise of a fire door exceeds 650 degrees, the temperature rise is permitted to be omitted from the label.